HugiSimon/Video-Compressor/README.md

 - Toggle to keep or remove audio
 - Displays a maximum size estimate (upper bound) before compressing
 - Writes the output next to the source video (fallback to Downloads if needed)
+- Export to GIF while respecting the selected Resolution/FPS (bitrate is ignored for GIF)

 ### Requirements
 - To run the compiled EXE: